The best hotels in Exuma

 Fowl Cay Resort is the other end of the spectrum.
 Private island, private beach, private boat.
 If the budget allows even for a few nights, it's hard to argue against it for a honeymoon.
 Both work. it just depends whether your romance looks like a candlelit beach villa or a stunning private reef at sunset.

-Exuma's best neighborhoods
+Exuma's best hotel regions

 George Town is your default base.
 It has the ferry connections, the restaurants on Queen's Highway, and the closest proximity to Elizabeth Harbour.
 If you're after pure luxury and a world-class beach, Emerald Bay is the only real alternative.